AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Background

 \subsection{From MFEA to MFEA-II: searching for adaptability}

 Notwithstanding the success of MFEA, EM and the wider field of TO, these areas are the target of controversial discussions questioning the efficiency of methods proposed to date.
-These criticism emphasizes on the complexity of avoiding, identifying and/or reacting against negative transfers between tasks \cite{wang2019rigorous}.
-As pointed out in the previous section, it is well established that for obtaining the best performance and real potential of TO algorithms, the exploitation of the synergies between the problems is of paramount importance.
-This is the main reason why the related community is striving to propose new methods to cope with this situation, favoring positive transfers and making optimization algorithms resilient against the existence of negative influences among tasks \cite{cai2019multitasking,liang2020two}.
-In fact, this is the main goal of the AT-MFCGA solver proposed in this work, and also the objective of the evolution of MFEA, which was coined as MFEA-II \cite{bali2019multifactorial}.
+These criticisms accentuate the complexity of avoiding, identifying and/or reacting against negative transfers between tasks \cite{wang2019rigorous}.
+As pointed out in the previous section, it is well established that to obtain the best performance and real potential of TO algorithms, the exploitation of the synergies between the problems is of paramount importance.
+This is the main reason why the related community is striving to propose new methods to cope with this situation, favoring positive transfers and making optimization algorithms resilient to the existence of negative influences among tasks \cite{liang2020two}.
+In fact, this is the main goal of the AT-MFCGA solver proposed in this study, and also the objective of the evolution of MFEA, which has been coined MFEA-II \cite{bali2019multifactorial}.

-Accordingly, the principal contribution provided by MFEA-II with respect to its predecessor is the inclusion of a transfer parameter matrix (RMP matrix), which becomes in charge of determining the extent of genetic transfer across individuals with different \textit{skill tasks}.
-This transfer parameter matrix if dynamically updated based on the information generated during the course of the multitasking search.
-This RMP matrix is managed and updated by a \textit{online RMP learning module}.
+Accordingly, the principal contribution provided by MFEA-II with respect to its predecessor is the inclusion of a transfer parameter matrix (RMP matrix), which takes on the responsibility of determining the extent of genetic transfer across individuals with different \textit{skill tasks}.
+This transfer parameter matrix is dynamically updated based on the information generated during the course of the multitasking search.
+This RMP matrix is managed and updated by an \textit{online RMP learning module}.
 An additional characteristic of MFEA-II is the inter-task crossover procedure, which is composed by parent-centric operators \cite{deb2002real}.
-In short, these operators are conceived for generating solutions close to their parents in the search space (in this case, the unified search space $\Omega_U$).
-Based on the insights introduced by Bali et al. in their pioneering work, the main modifications of MFEA-II made to the original MFEA concentrate on the inter-task crossover steps (lines 11-16 in Algorithm \ref{alg:classicMFEA}), which are replaced by those represented in Algorithm \ref{alg:MFEAIImodifiedsteps}.
+In short, these operators are conceived to generate solutions close to their parents in the search space (in this case, the unified search space $\Omega_U$).
+Based on the insights introduced in Bali et al.'s pioneering study, the main modifications of MFEA-II are concentrated in the inter-task crossover steps (lines 11-16 in Algorithm \ref{alg:classicMFEA}), which are replaced by those represented in Algorithm \ref{alg:MFEAIImodifiedsteps}.